We have 6 personal trainers here at The Fit Stop, who specialise in strength training, fat loss, & functional movement training

 Ben Longley is the owner and one of the personal trainers here at The Fit Stop.
 He has been a PT for approximately 10 years and has worked with hundreds of clients over that time in both a private and group setting.

 Ben has a certificate IV in fitness & studied Health Science (Human anatomy & physiology) at La Trobe University.

 He is a Certified Strength and Conditioning Specialist (CSCS) with the National Strength & Conditioning Association (NSCA).
 This is one of the highest standard credentials for a strength & conditioning professional.

 He is certified to conduct the Functional Movement Screen (FMS), a ranking and grading system that screens movement quality and movement patterns that are key to normal function & injury prevention.
 The FMS is used world wide amongst professional athletes and sporting teams including NFL, MLB, NHL, NBA, as well as Special Ops military personnel.

 Ben is also a Precision Nutrition certified Level 1 coach

-Ben has always had a strong interest in the many facets of health, fitness, performance and nutrition and really adopts a mindet of ‘constant learning’ by blending a love & appreciation of both science and the scientific method with an open mind that like to think ‘outside the box’, question assumptions & beliefs and adopt a critical thinking approach to everything he applies.
+Ben has always had a strong interest in the human body and the many facets of health, fitness, performance and nutrition.
+He adopts a mindset of ‘constant learning’, with an interest & appreciation of science but with an open mind that likes to think outside the box.

-Ben has a very eclectic approach to his training style and draws from many different modalities in training both his clients, and himself, ranging from:
+Ben has an eclectic approach to his training style and draws from various training modalities, ranging from:

 – Corrective exercise & rehab